CodingIsBliss/KuduLiteWiki/App-Cache.md

  - Incase the NFS volume goes down, the main app will remain in a functioning state.
 As the SCM site depends on the NFS volume, deployments will not be possible during this time.
  - There will be no shared volumes between multiple instances of an app.
  - Currently the docker volume created is read only.
 So the app cannot write any file etc. onto the volume.
+ - AppCache and Run from Package are completely different ways of presenting the app content.
+Currently these settings are incompatible with each other.

 # How can I file an issue?
 You could either open a support incident on Azure or Open an issue in [ImageBuilder Issues](https://github.com/azure-app-service/imagebuilder/issues) for any issues encountered on this regard.